-Abstracts must be submitted to one of the following sessions:
+Abstracts were submitted to the following sessions:

 - General sessions: abstracts for research or applied presentations on any topic related to the conference theme and questions.
 Abstracts submitted to these sessions will be grouped with other similar abstracts.